Uzwername/base-react-webpack-config/README.md

   - title property in webpack.common.js plugins -> FaviconsWebpackPlugin

 # Known issues
-There are 2 warnings that appear on each compile one from Stylelint & another one from eslint-plugin-react.

-According to corresponding repos, both are insignificant & will be fixed soon.

-Also the default favicon is not well-optimized and hence, shows a warning on compile which is assumed to be ok since it most probably be replaced (or well, optimized).
+The default favicon is not well-optimised and might, show a warning on compile which is ok since it is used only for demonstration.

-Also, initially one or more (depending on environment) test in E2E fail & ESLint shows 2 warnings on compile which is left as-is for guidance & demonstration.
+Initially one test in E2E fails & ESLint shows 1 warning on compile which is left as-is for guidance & demonstration.

-Warnings about unknown attribute :global() in scss are preserved in order to show that CSS modules are used & remind that :global() is not actually a cool thing to use.
-In the particular case of index.scss they were used as a workaround.
+Warnings about unknown attribute :global() in .scss files are preserved in order to demonstrate the usage of CSS modules & its specific selectors.

 # Additional Info

-### It is reccomendable to run `npm run dev` & `npm run test` in parallel since it will play nice together with E2E testing.
+### It is recommended to run `npm run dev` & `npm run test` in parallel since it will play nice together with E2E testing.

 ### In src -> index -> markup -> index_template.dev.html there might be found content inside the `<div id="app">`.